 ISCC - Concept#

 This is an open proposal to the digital media community and explores the possibilities of a decentralized content identifier system.
-We’d like to establish an open standard for persistent, unique, vendor independent and content derived cross-media identifiers that are stored and managed in a global and decentralized blockchain.
+We’d like to establish an open standard for persistent, unique, vendor independent and content derived cross-media identifiers that can be stored and managed on global, public and decentralized blockchains.
 We envision a self-governing ecosystem with a low barrier of entry where commercial and non-commercial initiatives can both innovate and thrive next to each other.

 Media Identifiers for Blockchains#

 Media cataloging systems tend to get out of hand and become complex and often unmanageable.
 Our design proposal is focused on keeping the ISCC system as simple and more importantly as automatable as possible, while maximizing practical value for the most important use cases — meaning you should get out more than you have to put in.
 With this in mind we come to the following basic design decisions: